-President Trump Urges Media To Publicly Out The Ukraine Whistleblower: ‘They Know Who It Is!’
+President Trump Urges Media To Publicly Out The Ukraine Whistleblower: ‘They Know Who It Is’

 According to The Hill, Trump told reporters that the media already knows who the whistleblower is but implied that they are refusing to report the name.

-Trump has long-argued that the whistleblower — who sparked the impeachment inquiry after filing a complaint over the president’s July 25 phone call with Ukraine — should be outed so that he has a chance to face his accuser.
+Trump has long argued that the whistleblower — who sparked the impeachment inquiry after filing a complaint over the president’s July 25 phone call with Ukraine — should be outed so that he has a chance to face his accuser.
 The president has also maintained that his phone call with the Ukrainian president was “perfect.”

 “The whistleblower gave a very inaccurate report about my phone call.
 My phone call was perfecto.
 It was totally appropriate.
-He gave a report – he or she – but according to the newspapers it’s a he,” Trump told reporters Sunday.
+He gave a report – he or she, but according to the newspapers it’s a he,” Trump told reporters Sunday.

 Trump went on to suggest specifically that CNN knows who the person is, though he offered no further evidence to back the claim.

-“They think they know – they know who it is!
+“They know who it is.
 You know who it is.
 You just don’t want to report it.
-CNN knows who it is but you don’t want to report it.
-And you would be doing the public a service if you did,” Trump said.
+CNN knows who it is, but you don’t want to report it.
+And you know, you would be doing the public a service if you did,” Trump said.

-“The whistleblower should be revealed,” Trump added, making perfectly clear his stance on the whether or not the anonymous person should remain protected.

-Attorneys for the whistleblower have been insistent that their client’s identity remain secretive, citing the possibility of placing that person in danger should he or she be outed to the public.
+Attorneys for the whistleblower have been insistent that their client’s identity remain a secret, citing the possibility of placing that person in danger should he or she be outed to the public.

 “Because our client has no additional information about the president’s call, there is no justification for exposing their identity and all the risks that would follow,” attorneys Andrew Bakaj and Mark Zaid wrote about their client last month in an op-ed.